sigstore/gh-action-sigstore-python/README.md

 - uses: trailofbits/gh-action-sigstore-python@v0.0.2
   with:
     inputs: file0.txt file1.txt file2.txt
-    output-signature: custom-signature-filename.sig
+    signature: custom-signature-filename.sig
 ```

-### `output-certificate`
+### `certificate`

 **Default**: Empty (certificate files will get named as `{input}.crt`)

-The `output-certificate` setting controls the name of the output certificate file.
-This setting does
+The `certificate` setting controls the name of the output certificate file.
+This setting does not
-not work when signing multiple input files.
+work when signing multiple input files.

 Example: